Late Fee Cumulative Impact Calculator

 Calculate the total annual cost of late payment fees on credit cards, utilities, loans, and rent.

-See how missed payments compound into a significant yearly expense.
+See how missed payments add up over a year.

 Late fees are one of the most avoidable financial drains in a household budget.
 A single late credit card payment can cost $25–$40.
 Multiple late payments across various bills can easily total $300–$600+ per year — money that goes entirely to waste.